 Making monthly, on-time payments on a loan is one of the best ways to maintain - and build - your credit health.

-How Do I Make Payments?
+How Do I Pay Off My Loan?

 You have several options, including automated payments!
 After you are approved for a loan, we’ll help you set up your repayment account.

 Aspire and Launch are the loan servicers for Skills Fund’s loans.
 This means Aspire or Launch will collect your monthly payments during the repayment phase of your loan.
 All loans applied for before June 9th, 2019 will be serviced by Aspire.
 All loans applied for on or after June 10th, 2019 will be serviced by Launch.

 If you applied for your loan before 06/09/2019, visit Aspire online or at 1-800-243-7552.